ucsdlib/data-gis-lab/tutorials/geocoding-AGE-Pro.md

    <img src="../images/ArcGIS-Pro-SignInBox.png" width = 400>
    <img src="../images/ArcGIS-Pro-Catalog-Servers.png" width = 300>

 1. Once you locate the server on the Catalog Pane, go through the files and in the **Locators** folder, ensure you see the NorthAmerica, USA, and USA_StreetAddress locators.
+(If your addresses are only in the U.S., use the USA locator.
+If you have addresses in Canada or Mexico, select the NorthAmerica locator)

 1. To begin geocoding, add your data to ArcGIS Pro.
 Right click on the layer and select **Geocode Table**.